spywiree/googletranslate/README.md

 ---

-Would you like to perform photo-to-photo translations?\
+Would you like to perform image-to-image translations?\
 Take a look at my other package: [translateimage](https://github.com/spywiree/translateimage).